vuhung16au/awesome-compose/wordpress-mariadb-redis/Prompt.md

 - Add Docker healthchecks to all critical services.

 ## 2. Security
-- Do not hardcode passwords in compose.yaml.
-Use Docker secrets or environment files for sensitive data (see `.env`).
 - Restrict service-to-service communication using multiple networks or network aliases.
 Only expose necessary ports.
 - Use real SSL certificates (not self-signed) for NGINX in production.
 Automate renewal (e.g., Let's Encrypt).
 - Run containers as non-root users where possible.
 Drop unnecessary Linux capabilities.